String diagram: History

 Günter Hotz gave the first mathematical definition of string diagrams in order to formalise electronic circuits.
 However, the invention of string diagrams is usually credited to Roger Penrose, with Feynman diagrams also described as a precursor.
 They were later characterised as the arrows of free monoidal categories in a seminal article by André Joyal and Ross Street.
-While the diagrams in these first articles were hand-drawn, the advent of typesetting software such as LaTeX and PGF/TikZ made the publication of string diagrams more wide-spread.
+While the diagrams in these first articles were hand-drawn, the advent of typesetting software such as LaTeX and PGF/TikZ made the publication of string diagrams more widespread.

 The existential graphs and diagrammatic reasoning of Charles Sanders Peirce are arguably the oldest form of string diagrams, they are interpreted in the monoidal category of finite sets and relations with the Cartesian product.
 The lines of identity of Peirce's existential graphs can be axiomatised as a Frobenius algebra, the cuts are unary operators on homsets that axiomatise logical negation.
 This makes string diagrams a sound and complete two-dimensional deduction system for first-order logic, invented independently from the one-dimensional syntax of Gottlob Frege's Begriffsschrift.